 Ree Drummond Net Worth

 Ree Drummond net worth: Ree Drummond is an American blogger, author, food writer, photographer, television personality, and celebrity chef who has a net worth of $50 million dollars.
-She lives on a working ranch outside of Pawhuska, Oklahoma with her husband and four children.
+Through her husband's family, Ree is potentially much, much richer.
+Ree's Husband Ladd comes from a family that owns more than 400,000 acres of land in the United States.
+The family lives on a working ranch outside of Pawhuska, Oklahoma with her husband and four children.
+Her show, "The Pioneer Woman" has aired on the Food Network since 2011.

 Early Life: Ann Marie "Ree" Smith was born on January 6, 1969, in Oklahoma to William "Bill" Smith, an orthopedic surgeon, and Gerre Schwert Smith.
 Ree and her siblings (two brothers, Doug and Mike, and a sister Betsy) grew up in the town of Bartlesville, Oklahoma.
 The town is primarily known as an oil town and is located about 50 miles north of Tulsa not far from the border of Kansas.
 She graduated from Bartlesville High School in 1987.
 She enrolled at the University of Southern California in Los Angeles.
 She was a member of Pi Beta Phi sorority in college.
 She graduated in 1991 with with a bachelor's degree in gerontology.
 She moved home for the summer with the intent of following her then-boyfriend to Chicago and going to law school.
 That plan changed when she met Ladd Drummond one night in a bar.